ashfauck/verry.ai/BUNDLE_ID_GUIDE.md

 ### Common Issues

 1. **Bundle ID conflicts**: Make sure you're using the correct scheme/flavor
 2. **Certificate issues**: Ensure your Apple Developer account has the correct bundle IDs registered
 3. **Build failures**: Clean builds with `npx react-native clean` if switching between environments
+4. **Schemes not visible in Xcode**:
+   - Open Xcode: `open ios/VerryApp.xcworkspace`
+   - Go to Product > Scheme > Manage Schemes
+   - Ensure all schemes are checked as "Shared"
+   - If schemes are missing, run `cd ios && pod install` to regenerate them

 ### Verifying Bundle IDs